Share what kind of mom you are!

 5. I promise to allow you to be yourself, not who I want you to be.

 …because I might not ever be ready!
 One of the hardest yet most rewarding things for a mom is watching her babies grow into adults.
-We struggle with feeling needed and knowing our identity outside of being “Mom” 24 hours a day.
-But I promise to loosen my grip and trust that you can take care of yourself when the time comes.
+We struggle with feeling needed and knowing our identity outside of being “Mom,” but I promise to loosen my grip and trust that you can take care of yourself when the time comes.
 Don’t let go of your dreams or goals because you think I need to be needed.
 You have my permission to live your own life.

 What other promises to kids should moms make?